Barry Soper: Shane Jones' harsh words for Fonterra seem justified

 He says the board should not only be denying Theo Spierings another cent but should be putting an immediate salary freeze on executive salaries.

 It's hard to argue with that, considering on numerous government international trade missions, Fonterra was always well represented.
-Spierings was like the invisible man, leaving all comment and association with the travelling media to his long-serving chairman John Wilson who unfortunately died earlier this year.
+Spierings was like the invisible man, leaving all comment and association with the travelling media to his long-serving chairman John Wilson, who unfortunately died earlier this year.